Vancouver, WA Lawyers Who Help Vacate Criminal Offenses

 Seek help vacating your criminal record in Washington State

 There are some second chances in criminal cases.
-At Philbrook Law Office, we have fought for criminal defendants for 20 years.
+At Philbrook Law, we have fought for criminal defendants for 20 years.
 We also follow through with clients who have completed their sentences.
 In most misdemeanors and nonviolent felony cases, defendants can request that their criminal record be vacated so they can pass background checks used for employment, housing, and credit.
 To schedule a consultation at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or complete our contact form.
 We also serve the greater Portland area and Oregon State.

 Contact Us